ggreer/the_silver_searcher/doc/ag.1.md

     Search hidden files.
 This option obeys ignore files.
   * `--ignore PATTERN`:
     Ignore files/directories matching this pattern.
 Literal file and directory names are also allowed.
+  * `--ignore-dir NAME`:
+    Alias for --ignore for compatibility with ack.
   * `-i --ignore-case`:
     Match case insensitively.
   * `-l --files-with-matches`: